 After finishing my Master’s program I completed a two year internship with the English Language Center at Michigan State University, during which I taught intensive English and academic English classes for international students.
 I then moved back to Indiana, my home state, to pursue my Ph.D. in Instructional Systems Technology, minoring in computer-mediated communication, at Indiana University.

 From 2003-2014 I was an assistant and tenured associate professor at the University of Tennessee in Knoxville, serving as the coordinator of the qualitative research methods graduate certificate program, facilitating the Discourse Analysis Research Team, and helping to design and re-launch the instructional design Master’s program as an award-winning fully online program.

 In 2014 I came to the University of Georgia as a professor with the qualitative research program.
 I teach a variety of qualitative research courses in face-to-face, online and blended learning environments, including workshops on ATLAS.ti.

 Over the years I’ve had the opportunity to facilitate professional development programs at South East European University in Macedonia and for the University of Alabama in Quito, Ecuador.
 I have also worked on faculty development programs in online teaching with the College of Nursing at the University of Tennessee and at the University of Michigan-Flint.

 Currently I consult and provide workshops on the use of digital tools in a variety of qualitative research contexts in the USA and abroad.
-I am currently working on a methodological text with Alyssa Wise, New York University, on analyzing online conversations.
+I am currently working on a methodological text with Alyssa Wise of New York University on analyzing online conversations.